sathyanarayan/sre_blog/_posts/2020-10-13-sre-and-devops.markdown

 of any issue, we could catch it earlier.
 So in this above case SLA is of 400ms , SLO is set at 250ms and SLI : Latency.

 [SRE VS DevOps]:https://www.youtube.com/watch?v=uTEL8Ff1Zvk
-[Measuring and Operating for Reliability]:/sre/2020/10/13/measuring-and-targeting-reliability.html
+[Measuring and Operating for Reliability]:/sre_blog//sre/2020/10/13/measuring-and-targeting-reliability.html
-[How to choose a Good SLI]:/sre/2020/10/14/choose-good-sli.html
+[How to choose a Good SLI]:/sre_blog/sre/2020/10/14/choose-good-sli.html
+[Developing SLO's and SLI's for a new Service]:/sre_blog/sre/2020/10/15/developing-slo-sli.html